RANDA MIRZA – Grant to a photographer from a Southern territory (Africa, Caribbean, South East Asia, Latin America, Middle East)

 ALAA MANSOUR – Grant dedicated to a woman photographer of any nationality

-Each grant of 5.000€ is given directly to the photographer for the realization of her work.
+Each grant of 5.000€ is given directly to the photographer for the realization of their work.
 The photographer and her editor will have a period of 18 months to complete the project, finalized by the actual publication of the book.
 This program is supported by the Saif and the Ministry of Culture.

 Winner Grant dedicated to a photographer from a southern territory